marilynwaldman/cuUnstructured/0020VagrantMac/README.md

 # VirtualBox - Vagrant Setup
 > Start vagrant and install guest additions

-  - There are issues with Virtual Box especially with copy/paste
+  - There are issues with Virtual Box on a MAC, especially with copy/paste
   - We will start our virtual machine then install guest additions so you can copy and paste.

 ###  NOTICE
 #### COPY will be (SHIFT CONTROL C)
-#### PASTE will be (SHIFT CONTROL VZ)
+#### PASTE will be (SHIFT CONTROL V)

 ## VAGRANT